 - FRE4081 Level D (Higher Education Further Advanced) French: Advanced Writing Skills

-- FRE4082 Level D (Higher Education Further Advanced) French: Language for Professional & Academic Purposes
+- FRE4082 Level D (Higher Education Further Advanced) French: Language for Professional and Academic Purposes

 - GER1065 Level A (Higher Education Entry Level) German General Language I